Experienced in family law issues

 As long as the couple meets the following requirements, they may petition for divorce in Colorado:

-- they married in Colorado;
+- They married in Colorado; and

-- at least one of the spouses has been a resident of the state for 90 days prior to filing.
+- At least one of the spouses has been a resident of the state for 90 days prior to filing.

-Child Custody and Visitation Issues
+Child Custody & Visitation Issues in Gay & Lesbian Divorces

 Note that being “legal parents” means:

-- the child was born into the marriage;
+- The child was born into the marriage;

-- a non-biological parent adopted their partner’s biological child through a second parent or stepparent adoption.
+- A non-biological parent adopted their partner’s biological child through a second parent or stepparent adoption.

 If only one spouse is the legal parent of the child, the situation can become more complicated depending on the parent’s needs.
 However, the court will usually prioritize the best interests of the child, which means that may even award parenting time to a spouse who is not legally a parent but has acted like one throughout their time with the child and when there is no biological parent whose rights would be affected by such an appointment.
 In other situations, parents may need to bring forward maternity or paternity petitions to legally exercise their parental rights.